Soumili1818/BGR-to-HSV_ML/README.md

 # BGR-to-HSV_ML
-A GUI based BGR to HSV format converter
+A GUI based BGR to HSV format converter and color picker